giotramu/stylelint-config/README.md

 }
 ```

-## Extends the config
+## Extend the config

-You can extends the configuration or overrides some rules.
-More details about the loading mechanism of the configuration are available on the [stylelint documentation][stylelint-doc-url].
+You can extend the configuration or overrides some rules.
+More details about the loading mechanism of the configuration are available on [the Stylelint documentation][stylelint-doc-url].

 ```js
 module.exports = {